divorced couple

 Fred Stays With Me

-It's incredibly important for children to experience stability and continuity in light of a divorce.
-In this divorce book for preschoolers, a little girl shuffles between her parents' homes, but her loyal companion is always by her side.
+It's incredibly important for children to experience stability and continuity in light of a family splitting apart.
+In this story, a little girl shuffles between her parents' homes, but her loyal companion is always by her side.
 Fred provides her with comfort during a tumultuous period in her life.

 Divorce is the Worst